NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Web pages often contain both static elements, which are the same for all users, and dynamic elements that vary based on individual user sessions.
 For example, on a product page of an e-commerce site, the static elements would be the product details, while the dynamic elements would consist of the contents of the user's shopping basket, along with action forms that are secured by session-specific [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) tokens.

 We want to leverage caching for the static elements while still being able to provide personalized dynamic content.
 One approach to achieve this is to include only the static elements in the main HTML document, which can be cached on the client side and in intermediary caches.
-To retrieve the dynamic parts of the page, additional requests are made, introducing some added latency for these parts.
+And to retrieve the dynamic parts of the page, additional requests are made, introducing some added loading latency.

 For examples of how to do this, check out: